 Feel free to drop by and introduce yourself!

 For information about co-op requirements, process, work reports, and contacts for questions, visit co-op procedures.

 Interested in transferring into the School of Public Health and Health Systems?

-If you are a University of Waterloo student interested in transferring into an undergraduate program offered by the School of Public Health and Health Systems, check this information: "Transferring to Public Health and Health Studies".
+Check out this information if you are a University of Waterloo student interested in transferring into an undergraduate program offered by the School of Public Health and Health Systems.